Heyymant/Higgs-Boson-Detection-Using-TPUs/README.md

 A pre defined dataset of 21 high level and 7 low level features are used for training the corresponding models.

 Wide and Deep Neural Networks are used to attain the desired task.

-Since the dataset we used is very used we have used the TPUs for faster computation provided by Kaggle.
+The data set used can be found [here](https://www.kaggle.com/datasets/ryanholbrook/higgs-boson) Since the dataset we used is very used we have used the TPUs for faster computation provided by Kaggle.